 Yes.
-To optimize tye life and minimize wear and tear to both your tires and your Truck, the tire pressure should be changed to reflect the current conditions, such as road and load, and wet or dry.
+To optimise tyre life and minimize wear and tear to both your tyres and your Truck, the tyre pressure should be changed to reflect the current conditions, such as road and load, and wet or dry.
 This is to achieve maximum traction.
-Remember – Change the load – Change the Tire Pressure, and Change the Road – Change the Tire Pressure.
+Remember – Change the load – Change the Tyre Pressure, and Change the Road – Change the Tyre Pressure.

 That means virtually every Truck has too much Air Pressure most of the Time?

 Yes.
-Too much tire pressure is often used even when fully laden.
-You can refer to Manufacturers charts to find the optimum pressure to use, and AIR CTI helps you to control this pressure at the Turn of a Control Knob from the cabin whilst on the move.
-(According to Michelin, our standard maximm legal load on 11R x 22.5 tandem drive tires should have only 85 to 90 psi, (Dependent upon the tire model Used))
+Too much tyre pressure is often used even when fully laden.
+You can refer to Manufacturers charts to find the optimum pressure to use, and AIR CTI helps you to control this pressure at the Push of a Button from the cabin whilst on the move.
+(According to Michelin, our standard maximm legal load on 11R x 22.5 tandem drive tyres should have only 85 to 90 psi, Dependent upon the tyre model Used)